zhongangqi/IGOS/README.md

 ## Quick Start
-**IGOS_generate_video.py**: utilize I-GOS to generate saliency maps for the images in **‘./Images/’** on the pretrained VGG19 networks from the PyTorch model zoo, and then write video for each image to demonstrate how the deletion and insertion curves change.
+**IGOS_generate_video.py**: utilize I-GOS to generate saliency maps for the images in **‘./Images/’** on the pretrained VGG19 networks for ImageNet from the PyTorch model zoo, and then write video for each image to demonstrate how the deletion and insertion curves change.

 Here are some example results: